Clinical Litigation Timeline Framework

 ____/____/____ __:__ Baseline vitals recorded Admission note / flowsheet Complete baseline on intake Missing components?
 Outliers?

-____/____/____ __:__ Medication list reconciled MAR / Med Rec Med rec within policy timeframe High-risk meds unflagged?
+____/____/____ __:__ Medication list reconciled MAR / Med Rec Medication reconciliation within policy timeframe High-risk medications unflagged?

 Admission & Initial Assessment Timeline

-Reconstruct initial assessments and identify missing steps or delayed actions.
+Reconstruct initial assessments, risk identification, and early care-plan formation to isolate missing steps or delayed actions.

 Timestamp Action / Assessment Source Document Required Elements Delay / Gap Indicator